Student Casual Employees

 The Form I-9 is required for all newly hired employees who will be working in the United States to verify that you are eligible to work in the United States.

-• Remember to bring the appropriate original documents with you, as listed in Section 1 of the I-9 online.
+• Remember to bring the appropriate unexpired original documents with you, as listed in Section 1 of the I-9 online.
 The list of acceptable documents can be found on the USCIS website.

 • Please confirm with your department manager what your date of hire is.
 This is required for the Form I-9.